-During 2017, the Company paid \$112.5 million to partially redeem shares of its Series B Preferred Stock, had \$31.3 million of preferred and common stock distributions, net repayments of \$17.0 million under the revolving credit facility, \$10.4 million of repayments of mortgage obligations, and \$2.5 million of payments for debt financing costs, which was offset by net proceeds of \$120.4 million from the sale of shares of its Series C Preferred Stock, and net proceeds of \$43.2 million from the sale of its common stock, During 2016, the Company made \$218.8 million of repayments of mortgage obligations, \$31.5 million of preferred and common stock distributions, net repayments of \$6.0 million under the revolving credit facility, and \$1.4 million of payments for debt financing costs, which was offset by \$100.0 million borrowing under a new term loan, and a mortgage borrowing of \$50.0 million.
-During 2015, the Company made \$114.8 million of repayments of mortgage obligations, \$31.4 million of preferred and common stock distributions, \$11.2 million for the purchase of a joint venture minority interests share, and \$2.9 million of payments for debt financing costs, which was offset by borrowings of \$100.0 million under new term loans, proceeds, net of issuance expenses, of \$41.7 million in sales of its common stock, and \$6.0 million of net borrowings under the revolving credit facility.
+During 2018, the Company had \$80.3 million of repayments of mortgage obligations, paid \$50.0 million to partially redeem shares of its Series B Preferred Stock, had \$29.6 million of preferred and common stock distributions, had \$5.2 million of payment for early extinguishment of debt costs, had \$2.3 million of common stock repurchases, and \$0.7 million of payments for debt financing costs, which was partially offset by a \$75.0 million borrowing under a new term loan, and net borrowings of \$45.0 million under the revolving credit facility.
+During 2017, the Company paid \$112.5 million to partially redeem shares of its Series B Preferred Stock, had \$31.3 million of preferred and common stock distributions, net repayments of \$17.0 million under the revolving credit facility, \$10.3 million of repayments of mortgage obligations, and \$2.5 million of payments for debt financing costs, which was partially offset by net proceeds of \$120.4 million from the sale of shares of its Series C Preferred Stock, and net proceeds of \$43.2 million from the sales of its common stock, During 2016, the Company made \$218.4 million of repayments of mortgage obligations, \$31.5 million of preferred and common stock distributions, net repayments of \$6.0 million under the revolving credit facility, payments of \$2.5 million for early extinguishment of debt costs, and \$1.4 million of payments for debt financing costs, which was partially offset by \$100.0 million borrowing under a new term loan, and a mortgage borrowing of \$50.0 million.